Koredotcom/docs/docs/gale/settings/billing/managing-usage-limits.md

 ## Credit Usage Indicator

 Users can easily track their usage and know when to take action.
-On the top right side of the application, users will see a round pie chart icon that visually represents their credit usage.
+On the top right corner of the application, you can see a round pie chart icon that visually represents their credit usage.

 <img src="../images/managing_usage_color_coding.png" alt="Credit usage indicator" title="Credit usage indicator" style="border: 1px solid gray; zoom:80%;">